 You might or might not have the real information of the scammer, but don’t worry.
 Who does the scammer identify himself or herself as?
 Take that name and Google in this format “[NAME] scam” or “[NAME] fraud” or “[NAME] complaints”… Have you tried searching for their alias and screen names?
-You might come across other people who have successfully identified the scammer, if not, don’t worry there’s other ways too.
+You might come across other people who have successfully identified the scammer if not, don’t worry there are other ways too.

 #3 Scan the Name Online